What is the Historic District Feasibility Study?

 Volunteer and member input, involvement, and support will be an important part of this effort.
 Not a Historic Wallingford member?
 Learn more about joining or renewing here.

 Join the team!
-Historic Wallingford needs volunteers to assist with research and to walk the neighborhood to observe and record details about the older buildings.
-Both tasks require a brief introductory training.
-The information gathered will be shared with Historic Wallingford’s preservation consultant, who will use it in their analysis of the neighborhood.
-To inquire or sign up to be a volunteer, email Rhonda Bush at Rhonda.Bush@historicwallingford.org.
+Historic Wallingford relied on a core network of volunteers to assist with research and to walk the neighborhood to observe and record details about the older buildings.
+Both tasks required a brief introductory training.
+The information gathered by volunteers is being used by Historic Wallingford’s preservation consultant in their analysis of the neighborhood.
+To inquire about future volunteer efforts, email Rhonda Bush at Rhonda.Bush@historicwallingford.org.

 Participate!
-At least two information sessions are planned – the first is scheduled for Historic Wallingford members on Thursday, June 20 at 7 pm at Blue Star Café and Pub, 4512 Stone Way N., Seattle.
-A second gathering will be held later in the summer, details forthcoming.
+At least two information sessions are planned – the first was scheduled for Historic Wallingford members and took place on Thursday, June 20 at the Blue Start Cafe and Pub.
+A second gathering is scheduled for Friday, October 25 and is open to the public.
+Learn more here.
 Not a Historic Wallingford member?
 Learn more about joining or renewing here.

 Contribute!
-Historic Wallingford is a 501c3 organization and can accept tax-deductible donations online – scroll to the bottom of our homepage – or via check mailed to PO Box 31518, Seattle, WA 98103.
+Historic Wallingford is a 501c3 organization and can accept tax-deductible donations online – scroll to the bottom of this page – or via check mailed to PO Box 31518, Seattle, WA 98103.
 Thank you!